mehha/exitraining/wp-content/plugins/limit-login-attempts-reloaded/readme.txt

 By default, you will need to copy and paste the lists to each site manually.
 For the <a href="https://www.limitloginattempts.com/plans/?from=wp-details">premium service</a>, sites are grouped within the same private cloud account.
 Each site within that group can be configured if it shares its lockouts and access lists with other group members.
 The setting is located in the plugin's interface.
 The default options are recommended.

 == Changelog ==

+= 2.26.16 =
+* Fixed GDPR message issue for some themes.

+= 2.26.15 =
+* Fixed translation compatibility with WordPress 6.7.
+* Fixed GDPR message on the Woocommerce login page.
+* Fix: load login-page-styles.css (on wp-login.php) only if it is necessary (thanks to georgejipa).
+* CSS fixes.

+= 2.26.14 =
+* Improved compatibility with custom login pages, including WooCommerce and UltimateMember.
+* Standardized display of login messages.
+* A new Custom Error Message setting is added.
+The message is being appended to all asynchronous messages.
+* Fixed translation compatibility with WordPress 6.7.
+* CSS fixes.

+= 2.26.13 =
+* New "llar_admin" capability added to let other roles access the plugin.
+* CSS fixes.
+* Sticky headers added to the log tables.
+* Small interface changes.

+= 2.26.12 =
+* Better displaying IPv6 in successful login attempts block.
+* Possible intersections in tabs with other plugins fixed.
+* PHP 8, 9 compatibility updates.
+* Refactoring.

+= 2.26.11 =
+* Fixed possible style conflicts related to tables.
+* Fixed possible PHP warnings.
+* Fixed some I18N issues, thanks to alexclassroom!
+* Better displaying multiple roles in login logs.

+= 2.26.10 =
+* Log of successful login attempts implemented for Micro Cloud (Free) and Premium users.
+* Checklist of recommended actions implemented.
+* Settings page reorganized.

+= 2.26.9 =
+* Chart library updated.

+= 2.26.8 =
+* Fixed possible WooCommerce conflict.

+= 2.26.7 =
+* Better informing on Micro Cloud.

+= 2.26.6 =
+* Micro Cloud API url fix.

+= 2.26.5 =
+* Better informing on cloud status.

+= 2.26.4 =
+* Added country translation.
+* Better Micro Cloud API response handling.
+* A link fixed.

+= 2.26.3 =
+* CSS issue fixed on Logs tab.

+= 2.26.2 =
+* CSS issue fixed.

+= 2.26.1 =
+* Micro Cloud link fixed.

+= 2.26.0 =
+* New design.
+* Free Micro Cloud plan introduced.

 = 2.25.29 =
 * A link fixed.